-Since the goal of a life insurance company is to insure people who are in good health and will live for a long time, insurance underwriters see smokers as high risk applicants.
+Since the goal of a life insurance company is to insure people who are in good health and will live for a long time, insurance underwriters see smokers as high risk applicants, and penalize them with higher premiums.

-Similarly to a health insurance policy, you can get a life insurance policy if you are a smoker or if you have recently quit smoking, but you are considered at a different risk.
+Similarly to a health insurance policy, you can still get a life insurance policy if you are a smoker or if you have recently quit smoking, but there are things you’ll need to consider.

-Nicotine replacement therapy is any form of medication or supplement which reduces nicotine withdrawals when someone is trying to quit smoking.
+Nicotine replacement therapy is any form of medication or supplement which reduces nicotine withdrawal symptoms when someone is trying to quit smoking.

 Nicotine gums, lozenges, patches, nasal sprays, and inhalers all provide a small, controlled amount of nicotine, which is enough to reduce cravings and the urge to smoke or use chewing tobacco.